Types of Welding Joints and Welds – Color Graphics

-For welders first getting a handle on weld joint design—how pieces of metal are put together or aligned with each other for welding—it’s important to distinguish between the joint and the weld.
+For welders first getting a handle on weld joint design—how pieces of metal are put together or aligned with each other for welding—it’s important to address welded joint concepts separately from the weld.

 Welders describe the point where two or more base metals meet for welding as the weld joint.
 The five main types of welding joints are: